JonasMog9/mood_markets_pipeline/README.md

-I have built this dta pipeline to try and answer the following question:
+I have built this data pipeline to try and answer the following question:

 Can we statistically validate whether Reddit sentiment moves crypto markets, or if it merely echoes price swings?